ick1salvado/ProjectEuler/README.md

 #### P.S:
 I am by no means a good programmer **:)** and these solutions are most likely far less than optimal, but they are a good starting point if to aid in the understanding of the problems or a basic set of logic to solve them.
+Also feel free to comment on the discussions tab if you have any suggestions or questions.